chinamike65/hugo-tuolesi/content/book2/book2en.md

 After the Tang Dynasty, the inheritance is still continuing is Tantra.

-The Four Refuges we are learning today were first passed on from Shakyamuni Buddha to Manjushri, then to Nagarjuna, then to Yuecheng Bodhisattva, then to Venerable Atisha, and then to Master Tsongkhapa, it was passed on to Kezhujie, the eldest disciple of Master Tsongkhapa, then to Dharma King Rako Rinpoche, then to Dharma King Yongzeng, and then to Guru Ngawang Gyatso Vajrayana (the seventh master of Ngawang).
+The Four Refuges we are learning today were first passed on from Shakyamuni Buddha to Manjushri, then to Nagarjuna, then to Yuecheng Bodhisattva, then to Venerable Atisha, and then to Master Tsongkhapa, it was passed on to Khedrup Je, the eldest disciple of Master Tsongkhapa, then to Dharma King Rako Rinpoche, then to Dharma King Yongzeng, and then to Guru Ngawang Gyatso Vajrayana (the seventh master of Ngawang).
 The teachers are all disciples of Rako Rinpoche).

 Tantric traditions include empowerments, oral transmission, guidance, rituals, and so on.